Public assistance and government benefits from DSHS Washington.

 Disabled, Aged, Blind Health Care – Free or low cost medical coverage for lower income aged, blind or disabled persons.

 Medicare Savings Programs – Several financial assistance programs can help Medicare recipients pay for all or part of their health care costs and/or Medicare premiums.
+There is extra assistance for certain medical bills and prescription drugs.
+More on Medicare Extra Help.

 Washington Health Insurance – Receive low cost or free health care coverage.
 Care is offered at a reduced rate for low income families and individuals who are Washington residents and who qualify based on income.